top of page

 Shopping in Trastevere

-A Few Pro Tips for Making the Most of Rome:
+A Few Pro Tips for Making the Most of Rome

 • Skip Breakfast: Yes, I said it!
 A cornetto (aka a croissant) is all you need before lunch.
 Italians do cappuccino only before 11 am — all that steamed milk makes it a breakfast beverage — so, again, have a cappuccino, but never after 11 am (it's sacrilege in Italy).
 If anything, get yourself an espresso macchiato if a straight-up espresso isn’t your thing.
-Oh and warning, if you order a latte, you’ll get a glass of milk!
+Oh, and warning, if you order a latte, you’ll get a glass of milk!

 • Taste Everything: Split dishes with your friends or family so you can try as many Roman classics as possible.
-Cacio e pepe, carbonara, amatriciana, and alla gricia are must-tries pasta while in Rome.
+Cacio e pepe, carbonara, amatriciana, and alla gricia are must-try pasta while in Rome.
 In fact, these are Roman classics!
 The other must-try in Rome is Jewish-style artichoke.
 It’s super crispy and unforgettable!
 Trust me, your taste buds will thank you.

 • Walk the Jewish Ghetto: It’s rich in history and culture, and even though it’s a bit touristy now, it’s a must-see.
 Take a few minutes to learn about its powerful past before you go.